top of page

-Sustainability in Homeware: The Thoughtful Approach of Lewis & Wood
+Sustainability in Textiles: The Thoughtful Approach of Lewis & Wood

 In an industry often characterised by mass production and fleeting trends, Lewis & Wood stands as a beacon of thoughtful, sustainable design.
 Founded by Stephen Lewis and Creative Director Magdalen Jebb, this fabric and wallpaper company has built its reputation on quality, individuality, and a steadfast commitment to British talent and manufacturing.